n6wxd/HelloOpenHands/README.md

 ## Description

-This project contains simple "Hello World" scripts in bash, Python, and TypeScript that print "hello world!" to the console.
-It serves as a basic example of scripting in different languages and can be used as a starting point for learning programming.
+This project contains simple "Hello World" scripts in bash, Python, TypeScript, and C that print "hello world!" to the console.
+It serves as a basic example of programming in different languages and can be used as a starting point for learning programming.

 ## Files

 - `hello.sh` - Bash script that outputs "hello world!"
 - `hello.py` - Python script that outputs "hello world!"
 - `hello.ts` - TypeScript script that outputs "hello world!"
+- `hello.c` - C program that outputs "hello world!"
+- `Makefile` - Build configuration for the C program
 - `Tests/` - Directory containing test files
   - `test_hello_bash.sh` - Test for the bash script
   - `test_hello_python.py` - Test for the Python script
   - `test_hello_typescript.js` - Test for the TypeScript script
+  - `test_hello_c.sh` - Test for the C program
   - `run_all_tests.sh` - Master test runner

 ## Usage